windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/routing-controller.md

 ## Limit By Methods

-The HTTP request will be ingnored according if it did not satisfy the fiven conditions.
+The HTTP request will be ingnored according if it did not satisfy the given conditions.
 For example this config will only allow GET and POST, while PUT and DELETE will be ignored.

 ``` http
 flower: